 Lua Lemba Education and Community Development Foundation, Rote

-indigo foundation and Lua Lemba supported the establishment of market gardens in the village of M’bore using permaculture techniques.
-Run as a collective these gardens have had wide reaching impact, the produce provides both nutrition and a cash crop for farmers and their families.
+indigo foundation and Lua Lemba have supported the establishment of pig banks in the island’s villages, as well as the establishment of cooperative food gardens, the first of which was a market garden in the village of M’bore.
+Run as a collective these gardens are now sustainable and have had wide reaching impact.
+The produce provides both nutrition and a cash crop for farmers – mostly women – and their families.

 In 2014 the M’bore Farmers Group exported 30 tonnes of onions.
 Income from the garden has been used to build toilets and establish a community bank, which distributes profits to families on a two-year rotation.
 Women who had spent hours every day drawing water from distant wells now have confidence, funds and time for small business enterprise initiatives and to support their children to stay in school and study.

 Our health programs with Lua Lemba have included mother and child health workshops, the development of a healthy schools program and a highly successful festival which focussed on reproductive and sexual health issues.